The Inspired Scholar

 Goals and Objectives:

-• Learn close reading through annotating various short stories and poems.
+• Practice close reading by annotating short stories and poems to uncover meaning, symbolism, and theme.

-• Write clear and compelling literary analysis using the text to support your ideas.
+• Write clear thesis statements and literary analyses using textual evidence to support ideas.

 Powered by Create your own unique website with customizable templates.